 - ESC Position paper on Cancer Treatments and Cardiovascular Toxicity (see Appendix 2, below).

-Look out for our podcast from the meeting, which highlights key studies and their implications for your everyday practice.
+Watch our podcasts from the meeting, which highlights key studies and their implications for your everyday practice.
 We interview Professors John Camm (St George’s, University of London), Patrick Moriarty (University of Kansas Medical Center, Kansas City, USA), and Dr Jubin Joseph (St Thomas’ Hospital, London, and President of the British Junior Cardiologists’ Association).

 Appendix 1: New lipid guidelines

 Updated Joint ESC/European Atherosclerosis Society (EAS) Guidelines for the Management of Dyslipidaemia were published at the start of ESC Congress.1 According to EAS President, Professor Alberico L. Catapano (University of Milan and Multimedica IRCCS, Italy) lead author of this initiative, there are three key messages for clinicians.

 - Although LDL-C targets have not changed, for both high and very high risk patients, a secondary target is to attain at least 50% reduction from baseline LDL‑C

 - Nonfasting – rather than fasting – lipid measurement is recommended for screening, supported by evidence from a recent consensus statement2